 Venue & Planning Concerns

 Weddings are festivals and in India, the true blue wedding is nothing short of a carnival.
 This requires the involvement of a lot of vendors who can provide you with appropriate and tailor-made services that can turn your wedding into an unforgettable and flawless event.
-Right from the venue to your banquet menu, the external assistance is maximum, even for a minuscule wedding.
+Right from the wedding venue to your banquet menu, the external assistance is maximum, even for a minuscule wedding.

 If you are worried that you might have to constantly micro manage your vendors for hygiene and sanitisation, you can choose to postpone your wedding.
 With the best of services, there are still chances that the elderly family members are exposed to the Coronavirus pandemic.